petdance/jerkcode/expressions.md

 * "You do you"
     * "I think you're full of shit but I'm going to pretend to be nice about it."

+* "Must be nice"
+    * Used to bring down the happiness of someone else.

 # Random idea scraps

 Some things that people say can be well-meaning, or they can be